burakgokcinarr/rn-supagram-social-app/README.md

-# React Native Transport App
+# React Native Social App with Supabase
 Making a basic hidden social media application with Supabase.
 (The aim is to understand the use of Supabase with React Native)

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)